vuestorefront/vue-storefront/packages/core/docs/advanced/ssr-cache.md

 As mentioned in [Configuration](#configuration) section, `@vue-storefront/cache` module provides option to create invalidation endpoint.

-Because each integration may pass data in a different format, we need invalidators.
+We need invalidators, because each integration may pass data in a different format or multiple invalidation strategies may be needed at the same time.
 Please see the documentation for your e-commerce integration to see if it provides any invalidators.

 ```javascript
 server: {